vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

  ![Alt text](https://github.com/vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/blob/main/Images/Fig1-Concept-idea.jpg)

- <div align="center"> _Fig 1: Current chest X-ray diagnosis vs. novel process with PneumoScan.ai_\n
+ <div align="center">Fig 1: Current chest X-ray diagnosis vs. novel process with PneumoScan.ai.</div>

-<div align="left">A survey by the University of Michigan shows that patients usually expect the result came back after 2-3 days a chest X-ray test for Pneumonia.
+A survey by the University of Michigan shows that patients usually expect the result came back after 2-3 days a chest X-ray test for Pneumonia.
 (Crist, 2017) However, the average wait time for the patients is 11 days (2 weeks).
 This long delay happens because radiologists usually need at least 20 minutes to review the X-ray while the number of images keeps stacking up after each operation day of the clinic.
 New research has found that an artificial intelligence (AI) radiology platform such as our CovidScan.ai can dramatically reduce the patient’s wait time significantly, cutting the average delay from 11 days to less than 3 days for abnormal radiographs with critical findings.
 (Mauro et al., 2019) With this wait-tine reduction, patients I critical cases will receive their results faster, and receive appropriate care sooner.

  ![Alt text](https://github.com/vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/blob/main/Images/Fig2-AI-vs-Manual.png)

-<div align="center"> _Fig 2: Chart of wait-time reduction of AI radiology tool (data from a simulation stud reported in Mauro et al., 2019)._
+<div align="center">Fig 2: Chart of wait-time reduction of AI radiology tool (data from a simulation stud reported in Mauro et al., 2019).</div>

-<div align="left">In this tutorial, we’ll show you how to use Pytorch to build a machine learning web application to classify whether a patient has Pneumonia-related disease (such as COVID-19) or no sign of any infection (Normal) from chest x-ray images.
+In this tutorial, we’ll show you how to use Pytorch to build a machine learning web application to classify whether a patient has Pneumonia-related disease (such as COVID-19) or no sign of any infection (Normal) from chest x-ray images.
 We will focus on the Pytorch component of the AI application.
 We only use a binary classification (Pneumonia or Normal) in this tutorial since it is a better starting point for beginners.
 We will discuss other additional resources for multi-classification of different diseases on chest X-ray (including COVID-19) in the section of additional resources.

 **Below are the 4 main step we’ll go over in the tutorial (We also attch the appoximate time that you should spend on reading and implementing the code of each section to understand it throughly):**